harmony-ai-solutions/quickstart/memory_bank/projectbrief.md

 5. **Accelerated Development**: Provide a ready-to-use platform for building on Harmony.AI, with integrated control over external services.

 ## Key Innovation
-The Quickstart project's innovation now extends to its role as a managed ecosystem.
-It abstracts away the complexities of individual service installations and inter-service communication by providing structured templates and a manifest (`integrations.json`) that Harmony Link uses to orchestrate and control the entire AI character interaction environment with minimal user effort.
+The Quickstart project abstracts away the complexities of individual service installations and inter-service communication by providing structured templates and a manifest (`integrations.json`) that Harmony Link uses to orchestrate and control the entire AI character interaction environment with minimal user effort.

 ## Target Users
 - New users and developers evaluating Harmony.AI.